mheil/client-server-demo/README.md

 Please feel free to make suggestions on how to improve the code.

 ## function
-The function of the client is to read single lines from stdin and them to the server which displays the received messages.
-When the client sends a message containing of "exit" the server has to close the connection after sending a "bye..." message.
+The function of the client is to read single lines from stdin and send them to the server which displays the received messages.
+When the client sends a message containing "exit" the server has to close the connection after sending a "bye..." message.
+The client should afterwards gracefully shutdown.

 ## implementation / difficulties
 This project allowed me to test how use tcp sockets networks in golang.
-Especially the following aspects:
+Especially the following aspects were interesting:
  - detect disconnection
  - properly close connections when application stops